Next: Using Packages, Up: Packages [Contents][Index]

 If the package is installed successfully nothing will be printed on

-the prompt, but if an error occurred during installation it will be
+the prompt, but if a warning or error occurred during installation it

-reported.
-It is possible to install several packages at once by
+will be reported.
+It is possible to install several packages at once

-If a different version of the package is already installed it will
+command.
+If a different version of the package is already installed it

-be removed prior to installing the new package.
-This makes it easy to
+will be removed prior to installing the new package.
+This makes it

 impossible to have several versions of the same package installed at